🔼The name Apphia: Summary

 🔼Etymology of the name Apphia

 The name Apphia shows up all over the classics, and in various forms.
 Henry George Liddell, Robert Scott, A Greek-English Lexicon lists απφιδιον (Apphidion) and απφιον (Apphion) as diminutive forms of either απφα (Appha) or our name απφια (Apphia).
-Some say that Apphia is a Greek name, but that's most likely not so.
-The only Greek word it looks like is απφυς (apphus), which is the word for papa or daddy, and a sure no-no as root of our name.
+Some say that Apphia is a Greek name.
+The only Greek word it looks like is απφυς (apphus), which is the word for papa or daddy, which would put our name Apphia on a par with Patricia (from the more formal pater).

 The venerated theologian Joseph Henry Thayer submits that the name Apphia is "apparently a Phrygian name expressive of endearment" (Greek-English Lexicon of the New Testament) but doesn't sound very sure, or interested for that matter.